 The JW Marriott Parq Vancouver is a fairly new addition to the city as it opened in the Fall of 2017.
 It is located right in the center of downtown, part of Vancouver’s dynamic entertainment district near Rogers Arena, BC Place, and Queen Elizabeth Theatre.
 There’s also the majestic backdrop of the mountains to admire, which already had a bit of snow at the top in September.

 Like most JW Marriott properties, this one is beautifully designed with contemporary furnishings and decor.
 The service is also impeccable, where each guest is made to feel so welcomed and valued.
 My King Guest Room offered gorgeous views of Vancouver’s False Creek Waterfront, along with modern yet comfortable furniture.
 The bed was very plush, and I enjoyed the residential-style amenities such as an espresso maker, luxurious Molten Brown bath products, fast wifi, and a smart TV.
+It is important to choose the perfect espresso maker such as these from unclutterer, which will help you to have a fresh cup of coffee every morning.

 Impressively, the hotel offers over half a dozen dining options.
 For breakfast, we dined at their Honey Salt Restaurant, and it did not disappoint.
 This restaurant is chef-driven and features farm to table cuisine and seasonally inspired menus.